njhama/GeoHackOld/README.md

 ```

 # Disclaimer
 This tool is intended for educational purposes only and is only a proof of concept.
+Do not use unfairly >:(

 # Links
 - [Node.js](https://nodejs.org/en/download/)